 This pane contains a list of programs which are part of the product.
+It will not be displayed for a Family Product - instead there will be an Editions Pane.
 You can double-click on any of the programs to see the full program details.
 Programs can be dragged into this list in order to make them a part of the product.
 Also in this list are two gray lines labeled “Applications” and “Utilities”.
 These lines separate the programs into two categories.
 Between the two lines are programs which are “Application Components” of the product.
 These programs are central to the product, and are the reason you would buy the product.
 When applications are launched, they may be observed or managed by KeyServer, depending on the settings in the Policies pane.
 On the other hand, programs below the “Utilities”line are “Utility Components”.
 These programs will appear in audit reports, but usage of a utility will never be observed or managed by KeyServer.
 Note also that a single product may ship with hundreds of executables, but many are so boring that they are not even worth associating with the product definition as utilities.
 By leaving them out, they will not clutter up an audit report.

 This pane lists all the Policies which might manage the product.
 When there are multiple distinct policies listed to manage this one product, then the one listed with the longest blue bar at the left will be searched first.
 That is, when a user attempts to launch a program in the product, KeyServer will first attempt to grant permission to run from the policy with the longest blue bar.
 If this fails (e.g. perhaps all of these licenses are in use), it will move on and attempt to grant permission to run from the policy with the second longest bar, etc. When there are multiple policies in the list, they can be dragged relative to one another so that you can change the search order.
 Policies can also be dragged directly from the policies window into this list and positioned in the desired order - this will expand the scope of the dragged in policy to manage this product in addition to whatever other products it may already manage (so you will see a corresponding change in its Policy Details window in the Products pane).